PlasteredCrab/Halo-CR4B-Tool/README.md

 Tool is currently in Open Beta and is ready for public testing on Halo 3 and ODST objects and levels.
 Reach support coming later as Shader Nodes need to be made.

-# Video for what it does and how it is used (Shows the basic premise)
+# Video for what it does and how it is used
+# (Ignore the outdated install part of this video)
 https://youtu.be/749xwvg-GK4

 # Install Instructions for recent build